Portland, Maine Motorcycle Accident Lawyers

 • Wrongful death damages (in fatal motorcycle accidents)

-Each case is unique, and the specific damages that can be pursued will depend on the circumstances of the accident such as the extent of the injuries sustained.
-An experienced motorcycle accident attorney will account for all relevant damages to ensure the compensation amount they strive for covers all your losses.
+Each case is unique, and the specific damages that can be pursued will depend on the circumstances of the accident, such as the extent of the injuries sustained.
+An experienced attorney will account for all relevant damages to ensure the compensation amount they strive for covers all your losses.

-When it comes to determining the average settlement for motorcycle accident claims, it's important to note that there is no set figure as each case is unique and settlement amounts can vary greatly.
+When determining the average settlement for motorcycle accident claims, it's essential to note that there is no set figure, as each case is unique and settlement amounts can vary greatly.

 Several key factors are considered when calculating a settlement in a motorcycle accident claim.
 These factors include: